-Article 5.1 Student guidance
+ARTICLE 5.1 STUDENT GUIDANCE

-- 1. The faculty board is responsible for student guidance. - 2.
+- 1. The student can request a certified study progress overview from the Student Services Desk if required.
+The faculty board is responsible for student guidance. - 2.
 Student support and guidance includes 'decentralized' guidance, as provided within study programmes, and 'central' guidance, as provided by the Centre for Educational Support. - 3.
 Student guidance includes guidance with questions or problems with regard to career orientation and career choices and guidance with problems that affect study progress.
 Students are offered personal and professional student (career) guidance for optimal study progress.
 Where possible, needs for specific guidance are met. - 4.
 Each student is assigned a study adviser. - 5.
 The study adviser supervises students and advises them on all aspects of the studies, also on personal circumstances that may be affecting the student's studies. - 6.
 The opportunity for an introductory interview will be offered to each student before 1 November of the first year of enrolment in the programme. - 7.
 A systematic method on how students are monitored and obstruction in study progress is signalled is documented by the programme (for example in a policy plan or an annual cycle). - 8.
 Information about the guidance facilities of the study programme is in any case available on the website of the study programme.

-Article 5.2 Special facilities
+ARTICLE 5.2 SPECIAL FACILITIES